View

 In order to strengthen your profile so to have better opportunities in your career, i. e, for jobs or for higher studies you need to have good publications under your belt.
 The only program since 2010 which is fulfilling this need is the Research Project Training Program of BDG LifeSciences which is of novel research projects on the latest technologies of Bioinformatics.

 In this program, we implement the current research trend and apply unique ways of teaching plus practical application so to make you learn in the best possible way.
-As it is done online hence participants have the freedom of choosing the time of training sessions according to their choice and also save a huge amount of money in travel, accommodation, food, etc., As of now we have completed more than 60 research projects and all of them published at International level.
+As it is done online hence participants have the freedom of choosing the time of training sessions according to their choice and also save a huge amount of money in travel, accommodation, food, etc., As of now we have completed more than 85 research projects and all of them published at International level.
 This research project can be done as a Major and/or thesis project for the final year or if someone wants to strengthen their profile.
-You can view all the completed projects here.
-To view the video feedback of our previous events kindly visit our YouTube Channel To view, the teams for current projects click here

 CURRENT RESEARCH PROJECT